programmerHari18/Huffman-Coding-In-Java/README.md

 What I did in the project are:

 * Implemented Huffman Coding in Java
-* Implemented function to automatically generate .dot file for Graphviz software to visualize the Huffman Tree
-* Tested the code with Unix's words file (/usr/share/dict/words)
 * Get the result of data compression rate